henryle-n/Chasing-Aliens/README.md

 ## Other features
 Besides multi-filters, there are also other features to enhance UX/UI:
 * "**HINT**" box appears when user hovers mouse over the input box
+* Input data is not case-sensitive, accepts all lower or uppper cases

 <div align="center">
 <img src="UFO-level-1/static/images/hintBox.gif" alt="hintBox" width="80%" height="80%">